2sh/seven-segment-script/README.md

 may be necessary for each language to better differentiate them.

-Don't hesitate to [suggest](https://github.com/2sh/seven-segment-script/discussions) major changes, as this project is still very much a work in progress...
+Don't hesitate to [suggest](https://github.com/2sh/seven-segment-script/discussions) major changes, as this project is still very much a work in progress.

 ## Development
 ### Dev Web View